streptomyces/advancedR/README.md

 # R

+* Comments begin with #.
+Everything after a # until the end of the line is ignored by R.

 ### Some syntax identifying features

 ~~~
+<- and =      Assignment                  x <- 42
+                                          x = 42

+->            Rightward assignment        42 -> x

 Function      Unquoted word followed      mean()
-              by parentheses
+call          by parentheses

 Variable      Unquoted word               gene.lens

 String        Quoted alphanumeric         "whiA"
 literals      characters

-Numeric       Unquoted digits and         2345, 1e6
+Numeric       Unquoted digits and         2345, 42L, 3.14
-literals      scientific notation         1e-6
+literals      scientific notation         1e6, 1e-6
 ~~~

-* Parentheses, (), are required in function calls even if you are not passing any arguments to the function being called. `ls()` works but `ls` does not, at least not in the way you want it to.
+* Parentheses, (), are required in function calls even if you are not passing any arguments to the function being called. `ls()` works but `ls` shows you the definition of the function `ls`.

 * The parentheses makes it easy to identify individual function calls in long and complex R statements where function calls are embedded within other function calls.

 * Unquoted words which are not reserved words are assumed to be variable names.

 * Almost no restrictions on variable names.
 Be sensible and don't use silly variable names.